Teton Adventures

 Block Tower: Last climbing peak of Cirque Traverse-Day 12

-The rest of traverse just felt like a blur as we kept summiting peaks and made our way to the end of the trail.
-After two weeks of arduous travel, Elises calves had developed an over use injury and the threat of cutting our traverse short was a real possibility.
-I remember thinking that stopping short would be unfortunate, but I was still leaving this trip with the best possible outcome, a partner that accepted me fully and loved me unconditionally.
-However, Elise persevered as she always does and we summited the 50th peak under blue skies and celebrated with a hearty serving of burger and fries at the Lander Bar.
-In the end, our bodies were tired. the relationship had strengthened, and we couldn’t stop smiling.
+The rest of traverse felt like a blur as we kept slowly summiting peaks and making our way to the end of the traverse.
+After two weeks of repetitive motion, Elises calf had developed an over-use injury and the threat of cutting our traverse short, just shy of the finish line, was a real possibility.
+I remember thinking that stopping would be unfortunate, but I was still leaving this trip with the best possible outcome, a committed partner who would sign up for this type of debauchery.
+However, Elise persevered as she always does and we summited the 50th peak under blue skies.
+Thinking our adventure was complete we descended below tree line with thoughts of fast food filing our minds, only to come face to face with a mama grizzly bear and her three cubs, most likely the most dangerous moment of the entire traverse.
+With both parties caught off guard, it could have turned ugly, but the female bruin backed away slowly and we went our separate ways, all limbs in tact.

 Peaks Traversed